Local convergence of the FEM for the integral fractional Laplacian: Abstract

 \section{Abstract}

-We provide for first order discretizations of the integral fractional Laplacian sharp local error estimates on proper subdomains in both the local $H^1$-norm and the localized energy norm.
+For first order discretizations of the integral fractional Laplacian we provide sharp local error estimates on proper subdomains in both the local $H^1$-norm and the localized energy norm.
 Our estimates have the form of a local best approximation error plus a global error measured in a weaker norm.